goswap/stats-api/api.md

 ### get all token stats

-return token stats across all tokens between `time_start` and `time_end` that are `time_frame` apart.
+return token stats across all tokens between `time_start` and `time_end`, the volume, amountIn and amountOut returned will be summed over the given time range for each token, priceUSD and liquidityUSD will be the latest values.

-TODO should this only return a sum? (it's easy to query eg past 24h already) TODO defaults for `time_` fields
+TODO defaults for `time_` fields
-TODO do we want string encapsulated floats?

 ```
 /v1/stats/tokens
-?time_frame=1h
 ?time_start=RFC3339-date
 ?time_end=RFC3339-date
 ```